Letters on Sunspots: Pierre Gassendi

 Pierre Gassendi made his own observations of sunspots between 1618 and 1638.
 He agreed with Galileo that the spots were on the surface of the Sun, not satellites orbiting it.
 Like Galileo, he used observation of the spots to estimate the speed of the Sun's rotation, which he gave as 25–26 days.
 Most of his observations were not published however and his notes were not kept systematically.
 He did however discuss his findings with Descartes.

 Rene Descartes

-Rene Descartes was interested in sunspots and his correspondence shows that he was actively gathering information about them when he was working on Le Monde.
+René Descartes was interested in sunspots and his correspondence shows that he was actively gathering information about them when he was working on Le Monde.
 He was aware of Scheiner's Rosa Ursine published in 1630, which conceded Galileo's point that sunspots are actually on the face of the Sun.
 Whether he knew of Galileo's ideas primarily through Scheiner or whether he read Letters on Sunspots directly is not known, but in his Principles of Philosophy (1644) he refers to "spots which appear on the sun's surface also revolve around it in planes inclined to that of the ecliptic", which appears to indicate at least a knowledge of Galileo's argument.
 Descartes used sunspots as an illustration of his Vortex Theory.